 SB002 is a molecule discovered by Shift Bioscience to be particularly effective in promoting this greater level of mitochondrial competition inside the cell.
-We have demonstrated that SB002 can be used to reduce the proportion of damaged mitochondria sourced from an individual with Parkinson’s disease, resulting in an increase in oxygen consumption.

 In U2OS cells (human cancer cells) mitochondria (red) form extensive, interconnected networks.
 Nuclei are stained blue and cells are transfected with GFP (green).

 Dr Alan Huett, Huett Lab, University of Nottingham